sebastian9654/MobileAppProject/README.md

 - **Role**: Developer
 - **GitHub**: [eimomio1](https://github.com/eimomio1)

 ## Project Overview

-The Plant-Based Food App aims to provide a user-friendly game for people of all ages
+The Plant-Based Food App aims to provide a user-friendly game for people of all ages.

 ## Installation and Setup